Lou Blaney: Racing career

 Blaney began racing a Cadillac powered 1934 Chevy coupe in 1958 as part of his father's three car team.
-From 1961 to 1981 he concentrated on the Pennsylvania sprint car circuit, claiming 8 track championships at the Lernerville Speedway in Sarver, with additional crowns at Tri-City Speedway in Oakland, and the Jennersville Speedway.
+From 1961 to 1981, he concentrated on the Pennsylvania sprint car circuit, claiming eight track championships at the Lernerville Speedway in Sarver, with additional crowns at Tri-City Speedway in Oakland, and the Jennersville Speedway.

-In 1978 Blaney began a transition back to modified racing, ultimately claiming five track championships at Sharon Speedway in Ohio, and three more titles at Lernerville.
+In 1978, Blaney began a transition back to modified racing, ultimately claiming five track championships at Sharon Speedway in Ohio, and three more titles at Lernerville.

-He won 600 races in 47 years of racing, and is a member of the Northeast Dirt Modified Hall of Fame, National Sprint Car Hall of Fame, and Pittsburgh Circle Track Club Hall of Fame.
+Blaney won 600 races in 47 years of racing, and is a member of the Northeast Dirt Modified Hall of Fame, National Sprint Car Hall of Fame, and Pittsburgh Circle Track Club Hall of Fame.

 Personal life

-Blaney had 2 sons, both of whom race, as does a grandson.
+Blaney had two sons, both of whom race, as does a grandson.
 Dave Blaney is a World of Outlaws champion and former NASCAR Cup Series driver along with his son Ryan, who himself is a NASCAR Cup Series champion and Team Penske driver, while Dale Blaney is a sprint car driver.
 Dale also was a college basketball player and was drafted by the Los Angeles Lakers, but decided not to pursue an NBA career so that he could focus on racing.
-In 2001 Blaney was diagnosed with Alzheimer's disease.
+In 2001, Blaney was diagnosed with Alzheimer's disease.

 On January 25, 2009, Blaney died at age 69.
 He suffered from undisclosed medical problems for some time, and the cause of death was not released by his family.
 The Lou Blaney Memorial Race runs at Sharon Speedway every year.